Gordon Cooper: Death

 Cooper died at age 77 from heart failure at his home in Ventura, California, on October 4, 2004.
-A portion of his ashes (along with those of Star Trek actor James Doohan and 206 others) was launched from New Mexico on April 29, 2007, on a sub-orbital memorial flight by a privately owned UP Aerospace SpaceLoft XL sounding rocket.
-The capsule carrying the ashes fell back toward Earth as planned; it was lost in mountainous landscape.
-The search was obstructed by bad weather, but after a few weeks the capsule was found, and the ashes it carried were returned to the families.
+A portion of his ashes, along with those of Star Trek actor James Doohan and 206 others, was launched from New Mexico on April 29, 2007, on a sub-orbital memorial flight by a privately owned UP Aerospace SpaceLoft XL sounding rocket.
+The capsule carrying the ashes fell back toward Earth as planned; it was lost in a mountainous landscape.
+The search was obstructed by bad weather, but after a few weeks, the capsule was found, and the ashes it carried were returned to the families.
 The ashes were then launched on the Explorers orbital mission on August 3, 2008, but were lost when the Falcon 1 rocket failed two minutes into the flight.

 On May 22, 2012, another portion of Cooper's ashes was among those of 308 people included on the SpaceX COTS Demo Flight 2 that was bound for the International Space Station.
 This flight, using the Falcon 9 launch vehicle and the Dragon capsule, was uncrewed.
 The second stage and the burial canister remained in the initial orbit that the Dragon C2+ was inserted into, and burned up in the Earth's atmosphere a month later.